debops/debops/docs/defaults-configuration.rst

   ``absent``
-    Same as ``unmounted`` but additionally removes all configuration, the keyfile and the header backup from the remote system for this item.
+    Same as ``unmounted`` but additionally removes all configuration, the keyfile and the header backup from the remote system.

 Examples
 ~~~~~~~~

-Setup a encrypted filesystem on top of :file:`/dev/sdb5` which will be
+Setup an encrypted filesystem on top of :file:`/dev/sdb5` which will be
 mounted after role execution under :file:`/media/sdb5_crypt` (assuming the
 value of ``cryptsetup_state`` is left unchanged) and will be automatically
 mounted at boot: